-The golf club industry, in general, has been characterized by widespread imitation of popular club designs.
-We have an active program of monitoring, investigating and enforcing our proprietary rights against companies and individuals who market or manufacture counterfeits and "knockoff" products.
+The golf equipment and apparel industries, in general, have been characterized by widespread imitation of popular equipment and apparel designs.
+We have an active program of monitoring, investigating and enforcing our proprietary rights against companies and individuals who market or manufacture counterfeits and "knockoff" products for our golf equipment and apparel businesses.
 We assert our right against infringers of our copyrights, patents, trademarks and trade dress.
-However, these efforts may not be successful in reducing sales of golf products by these infringers.
-Additionally, other golf club manufacturers may be able to produce successful golf clubs which imitate we design without infringing any of our copyrights, patents, trademarks or trade dress.
+However, these efforts may not be successful in reducing sales of our products by these infringers.
+Furthermore, other golf club manufacturers may be able to produce successful golf clubs which imitate we design without infringing any of our copyrights, patents, trademarks or trade dress.